 Physical Process Optimization and Inventory Management

-Note that this process requires Inventory Management to ensure feed-stock for the different processes remains available, and does not lead to process slowdown or downtime.
-A good ERP solution can automate ordering and delivery scheduling for the feed-stock, based on consumption rates.
+Note that this process requires Inventory Management to ensure feed-stock for the different processes remains available and does not lead to process slowdown or downtime.
+A good ERP solution can automate ordering and delivery schedules for the feed-stock, based on consumption rates.
 This can help to limit exposure to maintaining excess inventory while ensuring supply to accommodate the production schedule.
-With use of Technology, information from Sales and Production Planning can be used to forecast consumption trends, and assist with Inventory Management, and Purchase Orders can be automatically generated to accommodate production schedule forecasts.
+With the use of technology, information from Sales and Production Planning can be used to forecast consumption trends and assist with Inventory Management, and Purchase Orders can be automatically generated to accommodate production schedule forecasts.
 This helps to reduce administrative costs and to eliminate slowdowns to production due to less efficient PO generation systems (i.e. manual PO generation).

 Shipping and Delivery to Customer

 A good ERP solution can significantly reduce administrative overhead associated with Shipping your product to your customer.
 Reduction in the manual administrative process and associated cost can be achieved by: